elst-beer/elst-beer.github.io/_posts/2016-01-30-elst-beers.markdown

 # American Stout
 **Description:** A fairly strong, roasted, bitter, dark stout.
 Has the body and dark flavors typical of stouts with mild American hop bitterness and continental hop character. <br />
-**Ingredients:**  A blend of Chocolate, black, caramel, wheat, and pale malt, with Chinook and Goldings hops, fermented with West coast ale yeast.
+**Ingredients:**  A blend of Chocolate, black, caramel, wheat, and pale malt, with Chinook and Goldings hops, fermented with West coast ale yeast. <br />
 ABV: 6.8%
 SRM: 43
 IBU: 38
 OG: 1.062

 # American Black Wheat Ale
 Description:  Blackest wheat of them all. <br />